-Suicide Records signings the Teenage Radio Stars featured a young James Freud and Sean Kelly.
+Suicide Records signings the Teenage Radio Stars featured a young James Freud (second from right) and Sean Kelly (far right).

 Radio Birdman disdained the rock establishment and booked only like-minded bands like the Psychosurgeons and the Hellcats into the venue they ran (the Funhouse).
 Although they and the Saints evolved independently of the US and UK new wave movements, they heralded the beginnings of the distinctive Australian new wave that was to transform Australian rock by the end of the decade.
 Inspired by their example and the general excitement of discovering something fresh and energetic, by early 1977 young bands like the Boys Next Door, Teenage Radio Stars, JAB and X formed and started gigging.

 The Mushroom Organisation made its move on the new wave with the Suicide label.
 They signed a swag of bands, including the Boys Next Door, Teenage Radio Stars (with Sean Kelly and James Freud), JAB and the Negatives and released a compilation album, Lethal Weapons.
 The label failed. with only the Boys Next Door (the most original outfit) surviving relatively intact.